Arteeemis/KTS-FRONTEND-PROJECT/README.md

 # KTS-FRONTEND-PROJECT

-A project created for a frontend course taught by KTS company
+E-commerce project created as an assignment for a frontend course taught by KTS company.

+### Currently under development